Dinner with the locals in The Gambia

 Eten bij de lokale bevolking - Bakoteh, The Gambia

-After this great moment we went on to the compound where Bakary’s sister lives.
-I would make the Domoda with his two sisters.
-A twin called Adama and Fatou.
+A little later we continued.
+Soon we were at the compound where his sister lives.
+Here I would now make the Domoda with two other sisters of Bakary.
+Twins, named Adama and Fatou.

 Eten bij de lokale bevolking - Bakoteh, The Gambia